How to work with transcript records

 To view the transcript as a plain text with timings (similar to the structure of a subtitle file in movies), go to the Script tab.

-In addition to native integration with TrueConf Server / TrueConf Enterprise, users of your AI server will have the ability to upload any file with an audio track for transcription.
-For instance, you can upload a video recording of a past conference where transcription was not enabled but was recorded.
-The number of speakers will be automatically identified based on voice differences, and the statements will be attributed to these participants of the event.
+In addition to native integration with TrueConf Server / TrueConf Enterprise, users of your AI-server will have access to upload any file with an audio track for transcription.
+For instance, you can upload a video recording of a past conference where you forgot to enable transcription but remembered to record.
+The number of speakers will be automatically identified based on voice differences, and the remarks will be attributed to the respective participants of the event.

 Supported for upload: